dansanderson/picotool/README.md

 ## Known issues

-* picotool and Pico-8 count tokens and characters in slightly different ways, resulting in different counts.
+* picotool and Pico-8 count tokens in slightly different ways, resulting in different counts.
 More refinement is needed so that picotool matches Pico-8.
-The largest cart posted to the BBS has 31,850 chars and 8,141 tokens according to Pico-8, and 31,656 chars (-196) and 8,284 tokens (+143) according to picotool.
+As far as I can tell, with picotool making some concessions to match Pico-8 in known cases, Pico-8's counts are consistently higher.
+So I'm missing a few cases where Pico-8 over-counts (or picotool under-counts).

 * Pico-8's special single-line short form of the Lua `if` statement has some undocumented behavior that is currently not supported by picotool.
 Of all of the carts analyzed so far, only one such behavior is used but not yet supported: if the statement after the condition is a `do ... end` block, then the block is allowed to use multiple lines. `if (cond) do ... end` can always be rewritten as `if cond then ... end`.